Slow Instagram DM Responses Kill Sales: How to Fix

 • After just 5 minutes, odds of qualifying a lead drop by 80%

 These numbers come from B2B sales research, but they apply even more to Instagram.
 Why?
 Because Instagram is impulse-driven.
-Someone sees your Reel, gets excited, comments “link please”—and expects an answer now.
+Someone sees your Reel, gets excited, comments “link please”, and expects an answer now.

 Study 2: The Expectation Gap

-According to recent customer behavior research (as of January 2026):
+According to recent customer behavior research (as of May 2026):

 • 82% of leads expect a response within 10 minutes